meadsteve/meadsteve.github.io/_posts/2022-09-12-making-python-fast-for-free.markdown

 rewrite any code or having to deal with multiple languages.
 This blogpost is intended to be a short overview of what I did, the problems I ran into and the workflow I ended up with.

-(Note: [Cython](https://cython.readthedocs.io/) has a similar target usage but can require a few more changes)
+(Note: [Cython](https://cython.readthedocs.io/) has a similar target usage but often requires a few more code changes)

 ## Attempting to compile the whole thing